MarkRoddy/duckdb-pytables/README.md

 PyTables: Quering arbitrary data sources in DuckDB is as easy as writing a Python function.

 With this DuckDB extension, you can use SQL to query anything that you can interact with from Python:
-* a REST API with a Python SDK:
+* A REST API with a Python SDK
 * Files on disk in an obscure format
 * A proof of concept model built with Pandas that you'd like integrate with SQL data, or
 * Any other data source of your chosing that you've always wanted to query via SQL.
+Which is to say, I'm not telling you you *should* run SQL against an FTP server, just noting you could.

 Best of all, you don't need to know Python!
 Check out the [companion Python package](https://pypi.org/project/ducktables/) for out of the box data source functions for AWS, Github, Google Sheets, Google Analytics and ChatGPT.